 CATIS engage in a "comprehensive approach to vision rehabilitation addressing visual, physical, cognitive, and psycho-social aspects related to training and integration of existing and emerging technologies.
 Methods and strategies include the use of visual techniques, non-visual techniques (auditory and tactual), strategies and problem-solving skills through the use of various Assistive Technology ("AT") devices and solutions."

 Because the assistive technology in the field of visual impairments is rapidly changing, this area of certification requires more frequent re-certification than other areas.
 A CATIS must recertify every two years.
-You can learn more about CATIS and the requirements for certificatio at the Academy for Certification of Vision Rehabilitation & Education professionals (ACVREP).
+You can learn more about CATIS and the requirements for certification at the Academy for Certification of Vision Rehabilitation & Education Professionals (ACVREP).